Click here for the email version.

 Choir & Band Spring Concert

-Celebrate spring with the Show Choir, Chorale, Performance Troupe, and our new instrumental program, Magnifi-Pops.
-FREE Admission!
+On May 3, we celebrated spring with the Show Choir, Chorale, Performance Troupe, and our new instrumental program, Magnifi-Pops.

 GRATITUDE - Spring Dance Concert